 Emmons was one of the original founders of the contemporary printmaking blog printeresting.org (2008-2015) which sought to “analyze the role of print in contemporary culture, drawing new connections between art, design, and current events.
 [We sought] to reframe the discourse surrounding the fine art print, by clarifying the many ways in which print is central to contemporary art.”
 Amze Emmons is working on a new body of work which extends his interest in mapping connections between materials, visual culture history, and art history.

 An exhibition publication will accompany the show and serve as a catalogue raisonné of his oeuvre to date.
 This exhibition marks an important moment in surveying the last 15 years of Emmons’ powerful artistic exploration, technical experimentation and critical thinking about the role of print in contemporary society.
-The exhibition was conceived and curated by the Academy Art Museum and will travel to The Print Center in Philadelphia in 2020.
+The exhibition was conceived and curated by the Academy Art Museum.

 Amze Emmons will serve as our second Artist-in-Residence at the time of his exhibition.